 It has been argued that the price escalation of real estate property in Australia was following the economic policy on an absolute basis as they were rising for all measures.
 It is also claimed that the equilibrium levels have also witnessed inflation.
 The population rise was seen after 2000 was one of the influencing factors.
 The demand for houses was not in line with the demand.
 It grew significantly faster than the supply reducing the presumption of over-evaluation.
 However, it did not eliminate it wholly.

+To compute the rates of price hikes and determine whether the prices were undervalued or overvalued, the average of differences in prices of houses across all of Australia was taken into consideration.
+It was problematic as it was based on an assumption that the starting period was a state of equilibrium.
 There is a possibility that the prices of houses were low in Australia in the year 1960 which is the starting point.
 Thus, it could be said that the increase in prices was not inflation.
 Rather it was catching up against the other economic paraphernalia.
 The problem was that changes in house prices were taken for comparison in place of actual price prices of the houses.